3inar/3inar.github.io/meta/index.md

 To read a little bit about why my page is the way it is, check out [this post](/notes/202312131102.html).

+This line is here to see if my nightly build cron job will work

 Below follows many different elements that may occur on a website, so see how they look on my site specifically.